GigiLoria5/se2022-08-HikeTracker/README.md

 | g.desantis@local_guide.it | password | local guide |
 | m.piccolo@guide_turin.it  | password | local guide |
 | i.folletti987@google.com  | password | local guide |

-## Main React Components

-- `LoginForm`: this component provides a custom form to perform login operation.
-It consist of a mui Box including the following elements: one TextField for email, one TextField for password and one Button for submit the fields.
-Then, there is a GridContainer that includes a link to access the sign up operation.

-- `SignupForm`: this component provides a custom form to perform sign up operation.
-It consist of a mui Box structured using Grid, where each Grit Item contians the following elements:
-  - TypeSelector for define the account type
-  - one TextField for name
-  - one TextField for surname
-  - one TextField for phone number
-  - one TextField for email
-  - one TextField for password
-  - one Button for submit the fields.
-    Then, there is a GridContainer that includes a link to access the login operation.